 Byte(s) Description Length

 1 Channel data tag 1

-2 Length (X) 1
+2 to Y+1 Length (X) Υ

-3 to (3+X)-1 Channel data string Х
+(Y+2) to Channel data string X

-The Channel data object contains application data read from or written to a specific channel buffer in the terminal.
+(Y+X+1) -

-The Channel data string must be considered by the terminal as binary coded on 8 bits.
+- the Channel data object contains application data read from or written to a specific channel buffer in the terminal. - coding: - the Channel data string shall be considered by the terminal as binary coded on 8 bits.